GSA/cio.gov-redo/_posts/2015-04-24-IT-solutions-challenge-LZ.md

 ---
-layout: blog
+layout: post
-title: 'IT Solutions Challenge 2015 Problem Description - Lori Zimet'
+title: IT Solutions Challenge 2015 Problem Description - Lori Zimet
-description:
+excerpt: I’ve worked in the Federal Government for over 13 years, but the vast of majority of government agency work remains a mystery to me.
+When I heard that my managers at the Nuclear Regulatory Commission had nominated me for the CIOC IT Solutions Challenge, I was excited to participate in an exercise that would provide insight into the inner workings of the Federal Government that I haven’t yet encountered.
-date: 2015-04-24
+date: April 24, 2015
 display-date: 24 April 2015
 author: Lori Zimet
 tags: innovation workforce 2015

-image:
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
+permalink:
 ---
 I’ve worked in the Federal Government for over 13 years, but the vast of majority of government agency work remains a mystery to me.
 When I heard that my managers at the Nuclear Regulatory Commission had nominated me for the CIOC IT Solutions Challenge, I was excited to participate in an exercise that would provide insight into the inner workings of the Federal Government that I haven’t yet encountered.